jamjarlabs/JamJar/docs/architecture/ECS/stateful_systems.md

 }
 ```

-This evaluator is used in the MotionSystem to make sure that only components that have a Motion component and a
+This evaluator is used in the SpriteSystem to make sure that only components that have a Sprite component and a
 Transform component are tracked.

 ## System Entity